physionetchallenges/physionetchallenges.github.io/2024/index.md

 ## <a name="announcements"></a> Announcements

+- <a name="2024.05.24"></a>__May 24, 2024:__ The official phase of the [George B. Moody PhysioNet Challenge 2024](/2024/) has begun!
+We have made many updates to make the Challenge more accessible and more realistic.
+Please see our announcement on the [Challenge forum](https://groups.google.com/g/physionet-challenges/) for more details and [submit](submissions) your entries in the coming days.

 - <a name="2024.03.14"></a>__March 15, 2024:__ We are delighted to announce that the [George B. Moody PhysioNet Challenges](#conference-attendance) are partnering with [Data Science Africa](https://www.datascienceafrica.org/) (DSA) and the [IEEE Signal Processing Society's Challenges and Data Collections Committee](https://signalprocessingsociety.org/publications-resources/challenges-and-data-collections) (CDCC).
 The [IEEE CDCC is supporting this year's Challenge](https://signalprocessingsociety.org/publications-resources/data-challenges/digitization-and-classification-ecg-images-george-b-moody) with additional cash prizes for participating teams from Africa, and the Challenge organizers will be running a [workshop at this year's annual DSA meeting in Kenya](https://www.datascienceafrica.org/dsa2024nyeri/blog/summer-school) at this year's annual DSA meeting in Kenya from June 2-5, 2024.
 Please note that we are also accepting (and scoring) entries, and there are two deadlines coming up: ~~April 8, 2024~~ April 10, 2024 to submit a [preliminary entry to the Challenge](submissions) and April 15, 2024 to submit a (placeholder) [abstract to CinC](https://cinc.org/inf_authors/).

 - <a name="2024.02.29"></a>__February 29, 2024:__ We are [now accepting](https://groups.google.com/g/physionet-challenges/c/hhTSHmAVjAY) unofficial phase submissions for the 2024 Challenge.
-Please read the [submissions instructions](submissions), double check your code, and [submit](https://docs.google.com/forms/d/e/1FAIpQLScFZNXv5rc-KlBxZMBB5IX8jRWHR-hADuheOtRWs5x1XzZo4w/viewform?usp=sf_link) your code when ready.
+Please read the [submissions instructions](submissions), double check your code, and submit your code when ready.

 - <a name="2024.01.25"></a>__January 25, 2024:__ The NIH-funded George B. Moody PhysioNet Challenge 2024 is [now open](https://groups.google.com/g/physionet-challenges/c/PBaLtvnwuRA)!
 Please read this website for details and share questions and comments on [Challenge forum](https://groups.google.com/g/physionet-challenges/).
 This year's Challenge is generously sponsored by [MathWorks](https://www.mathworks.com/) and [AWS](https://aws.amazon.com/).